What-a-stupid-username/ShaderForge/README.md

 # ShaderForge
-Made some necessary changed to let ShaderForge run in Unity 2018.1+
+Made some necessary changes to let ShaderForge work with Unity 2018.1+